Categories

 Other Related Concepts

 In general, unless a patent or copyright protects an item, it will be subject to copying.
-This means that when an article is unpatented and uncopyrighted, trademark law cannot prohibit the copying of the article itself.
+Trademark law cannot be used to exclude competitors from the market.
 Accordingly, for alleged trade dress rights in product configuration, there is never inherent distinctiveness, and secondary meaning and acquired distinctiveness must be established.
 But there may be situations in which secondary meaning can never be acquired because the product configuration is incapable of functioning as a trademark to identify source.
 So, although these other limits are often discussed in public policy terms, they can also been seen as concern about failure to function.

 In one case, involving the assertion of (unregistered) trademark false designation of origin rights in a documentary television series for which copyright had expired, the television series materials could be copied without liability.
 This was a clear case of improperly attempting to use trademark law to undermine fundamental aspects of copyright law.
 However, the court did not address how secondary meaning might arise, if at all, in this situation.